HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cm-02-2/index.md

 ## OPS Implementation

-TODO: Seek hybrid inheritance from cloud.gov/OPS and review with ACF OCIO
+TODO: Seek hybrid inheritance from cloud.gov/OPS and ACF OCIO

 OPS utilizes a Continuous Integration (CI) and Continuous Deployment (CD) process which includes end-to-end and unit testing of OPS functionality that must satisfy all test conditions successfully before allowing a deployment or promotion to any environment.
 The deployment and promotion process includes changes to documentation persisted in the OPS GitHub repository.